Ceratophyllum demersum

-Ceratophyllum demersum, commonly known as hornwort (a common name shared with the unrelated Anthocerotophyta), rigid hornwort, coontail, or coon's tail, is a species of flowering plant in the genus Ceratophyllum.
-It is a submerged, free-floating aquatic plant, with a cosmopolitan distribution, native to all continents except Antarctica.
+Ceratophyllum demersum, commonly called hornwort or coontail, is a species of flowering plant in the genus Ceratophyllum.
+Ceratophyllum demersum is a submerged, free-floating aquatic plant, with a cosmopolitan distribution, native to all continents except Antarctica.
 It is a harmful weed introduced in New Zealand.
 It is also a popular aquarium plant.
 Its genome has been sequenced to study angiosperm evolution.

+Name

+The genus name Ceratophyllum is latinized from Greek κέρας kéras (combining κέρατ- kerat-), "horn, antler", and φύλλον phúllon, "leaf", in allusion to the resemblance of the leaves to antlers.
+This name is directly mirrored in the German and Dutch common names, Hornblatt and hoornblad respectively.

+In English the plant is most commonly called hornwort, a name shared with the unrelated Anthocerotophytes (which has a distinctive horn-like sporophyte); for this reason, the name coontail (or coon's tail) is sometimes preferred.
+Other common names include hornweed, morassweed, cornifle, and hornleaf.

 Description

 An aquatic plant, Ceratophyllum demersum has stems that reach lengths of 1–3 m, with numerous side shoots making a single specimen appear as a large, bushy mass.
 The leaves are produced in whorls of six to twelve, each leaf 8–40 mm long, simple, or forked into two to eight thread-like segments edged with spiny teeth; they are stiff and brittle.
 It is monoecious, with separate male and female flowers produced on the same plant.
 The flowers are small, 2 mm long, with eight or more greenish-brown petals; they are produced in the leaf axils.
 The fruit is a small nut 4–5 mm long, usually with three spines, two basal and one apical, 1–12 mm long.
 Plants with the two basal nut spines very short are sometimes distinguished as Ceratophyllum demersum var. apiculatum (Cham.)
 Asch., and those with no basal spines sometimes distinguished as Ceratophyllum demersum var. inerme Gay ex Radcl.-Sm.
 It can form turions: buds that sink to the bottom of the water and stay there during the winter before forming new plants in spring.